-- 7.1 recognize that texts can be biased - 7.2 recognize the need to question a text's language, form, and genre - 7.3 explore the tools text creators use to achieve different purposes - 7.4 describe the impact that text form, content, and structure have on meaning - 7.5 demonstrate an awareness that values and personal experiences influence understanding of and critical responses to texts
+- 7.1 recognize that texts can be biased - 7.2 question a text's language, form and genre - 7.3 recognize the tools text creators use to achieve different purposes - 7.4 describe the impact that text form, content and structure have on meaning - 7.5 demonstrate an awareness that values and personal experiences influence understanding of and critical responses to texts - 7.6 describe the portrayal of culture and reality in texts students will likely engage in activities related to SCOs 7.4 and 7.6 as well.
+To reinforce the reading-writing connection, students should reflect on voice in their own writing based on their experiences with mentor texts.